-Ben Carson Defends Trump's Baltimore Comments And Compares City To Cancer Patient
+HUD Secretary Ben Carson Compares Baltimore To A Cancer Patient

 On Monday, Carson told Fox News anchor Tucker Carlson that he would sometimes order additional tests to allow patients to spend a few more days in the hospital before going home.

-Carson's Wednesday press conference was originally scheduled for an open field across from the Hollins House, a high-rise building with 130 units and the site of a multi-million dollar renovation that began under the Obama administration.
+Carson's Wednesday press conference was originally scheduled for an open field across from the Hollins House, a high-rise building with 130 units and the site of a multi-million-dollar renovation that began under the Obama administration.

-But it had to be hurriedly moved to an alleyway because a member of Morning Star Baptist Church, Gregory Evans, objected to the event being held on church's property.
+But the event had to be hurriedly moved to an alleyway because a member of Morning Star Baptist Church, Gregory Evans, objected to the event being held on church's property.

 "You have not asked for any permission to be here," Evans told a Carson handler.

-Carson addressed the matter during his remarks saying it was important to work together and called it "madness" that a church would boot them off their property "when we're talking about helping people."
+Carson addressed the matter during his remarks saying it was important to work together and called it "madness" that a church would boot him off its property "when we're talking about helping people."

 Evans said no one informed the church that HUD would be holding a press conference on its property and said he did not believe that the Trump administration was doing enough to help people in his community.